anushadeveloper30/hackathon-1-q4-giaic/docs/02-foundations/02-foundations.md

-# Foundations
+#Foundations

-## Chapter: Foundations
+**Chapter: Foundations**

-Physical AI & Humanoid Robotics ka "Foundations" chapter un tamam bunyadi concepts, principles aur technologies ko cover karta hai jo advanced robots ko design, train aur operate karne ke liye zaroori hoti hain.
-Is chapter ka maqsad aapko wo base knowledge dena hai jis ki bunyad par aap real-world robots ko samajh sakte hain ya design kar sakte hain.
+The *Foundations* chapter of **Physical AI & Humanoid Robotics** covers all the fundamental concepts, principles, and technologies required to design, train, and operate advanced robots.
+The goal of this chapter is to provide you with the base knowledge upon which you can understand or design real-world robots.

 ---

-## **1. Physical AI kya hota hai?**
+### 1. What is Physical AI?

-Physical AI ka matlab hai AI jo sirf software tak mehdood na ho balkay physical world me interact kare — jaise humanoid robots, autonomous machines, aur embodied AI systems.
+Physical AI refers to artificial intelligence that is not limited to software only, but actively interacts with the physical world—such as humanoid robots, autonomous machines, and embodied AI systems.

-Is AI ka focus hota hai:
+The focus of Physical AI includes:

-* Movement & control
+* Movement and control
 * Real-world perception
-* Safety & decision‑making
+* Safety and decision-making
-* Physical interaction with humans or environment
+* Physical interaction with humans or the environment

 ---

-## **2. Humanoid Robotics ka Taaruf**
+### 2. Introduction to Humanoid Robotics

-Humanoid robots insaan jaisi shape, size, movement aur capabilities rakhte hain.
-Un ka primary goal hota hai:
+Humanoid robots are designed with human-like shape, size, movement, and capabilities.
+Their primary goals are:

-* Human environments me kaam karna
+* Working in human environments
-* Tools use karna
+* Using tools
-* Human–robot interaction smooth banana
+* Enabling smooth human–robot interaction

-Examples: Tesla Optimus, Boston Dynamics Atlas, Figure 01.
+**Examples:** Tesla Optimus, Boston Dynamics Atlas, Figure 01

 ---

-## **3. Foundations ke Key Areas**
+### 3. Key Areas of the Foundations

-Is foundation chapter me in topics ko detail me explain kiya jata hai:
+In this foundation chapter, the following topics are explained in detail:

-### **3.1 Robotics Hardware**
+#### 3.1 Robotics Hardware

 * Sensors (cameras, LiDAR, IMU, touch sensors)
 * Actuators (motors, hydraulic, electric)
 * Power systems
 * Structural materials

-### **3.2 Cognitive AI Components**
+#### 3.2 Cognitive AI Components

 * Perception (computer vision)
 * Motion planning
 * Reinforcement learning
 * Control systems

-### **3.3 Human–Robot Interaction (HRI)**
+#### 3.3 Human–Robot Interaction (HRI)

 * Communication models
 * Safety protocols
-* Gesture & voice recognition
+* Gesture and voice recognition

-### **3.4 Learning in Physical Environments**
+#### 3.4 Learning in Physical Environments

 * Simulation training
 * Real-world adaptation
-* Self-correction & error recovery
+* Self-correction and error recovery

 ---

-## **4. Why Foundations Are Important?**
+### 4. Why Are Foundations Important?

-* Strong conceptual base aapko advanced topics samajhne me help karta hai.
+* A strong conceptual base helps in understanding advanced topics.
-* Robotics interdisciplinary field hai—physics, AI, mechanics, mathematics.
+* Robotics is an interdisciplinary field involving physics, AI, mechanics, and mathematics.
-* Foundations ke baghair real-world robots banana mushkil hota hai.
+* Without strong foundations, building real-world robots becomes extremely difficult.

 ---

-## **5. Conclusion**
+### 5. Conclusion

-"Foundations" chapter aapko wo essential pillars sikhaata hai jinke zariye aap humanoid robotics aur Physical AI me advanced research ya development kar sakte hain.
-Yeh chapter future ke modules ke liye groundwork create karta hai.
+The *Foundations* chapter teaches you the essential pillars through which you can pursue advanced research or development in humanoid robotics and Physical AI.
+This chapter creates the groundwork for all future modules.